whatthesamuel/Project-Wiki/game-wiki/content/basics/installation/index.md

 ~~You need Steam and Epic games store installed and logged in before starting.
 This will not be required after official release.~~
 You need Steam installed and opened.

+**In order to get the game more polished, currently the updates are being delayed.**

 You can download the zip files on [https://dl.whatthesamuel.com](https://dl.whatthesamuel.com)(Important!
 The email security code is a Cloudflare feature.
 I don't collect any data).

 *I recommend you download the latest version by looking at the dates next to the file names*